dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc6/Postman_Obtain_Auth.md

 This document explains how to use Postman to connect to the Spotify API.
 We'll walk through the process of obtaining authorization and making authenticated API requests to Spotify.

+---
+## 401 Unauthorized: Why Authorization is Essential

 Spotify implements the OAuth 2.0 authorization framework.
 With OAuth 2.0, an application first retrieves an access token for the API, then uses that token to authenticate subsequent requests.

 ![Application gets the access token and then use that token for requests](diagram_accesstoken.png)